formal-methods-mpi/Workshop.jl/docs/src/Chapter1/exercise.md

 So we go through all of our `n` data points (`i = 1, ..., n`) and for each of those data points we compute the squared distance between the prediction, ``\hat{y}_i``, and the value we observed in reality, ``y_i``.

 !!! compat "Exercise"
-    Define a function `squared_error` that takes a vector of predicted values and a vector observed values as input and computes the sum of squared errors between them.
+    Define a function `squared_error` that takes a vector of predicted values and a vector of observed values as input and computes the sum of squared errors between them.

 ```@raw html
 <details>